EnSoftCorp/DynaDoc/README.md

 # DynaDoc
-Java Documentation Generator for DySDoc3 Challenge
+An extensible Java Documentation Generator for DySDoc3 Challenge

 ## Example
 A sample demo page can be found at: (https://ensoftcorp.github.io/DynaDoc/)